samwaltonnorwood/dtu_mlops_pytorch_geometric/README.md

 We will use version control to keep track of our code base as it evolves.
 We will record the parameters of the model and its performance as it is retrained.
 Data version control will be used to record changes to the dataset as new data is obtained.
 Record will also be kept of which states of the dataset are used for training the model.
 Additionally, we will use version control to keep track of all trained model objects.

 A priori, we expect to use especially the following frameworks taught in the course (subject to change):
- - Version control and deployment: Git + Github, DVC, gcs
+ - Version control and deployment: Git + Github, DVC, gcp
  - Structure: Cookiecutter
  - Formatting: black, isort, mypy, typing
  - Reproducibility: hydra, docker